10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 6 | Don’t forget a backup plugin or a plan

-You put so much time and effort into developing your website.
+You invested time and effort into developing your website.

 Are you ready to lose that work overnight?